2023 Guildford Borough Council election

-The 2023 Guildford Borough Council election is scheduled to take place on 4 May 2023 to elect members of Guildford Borough Council in England.
-This is on the same day as other local elections.
+The 2023 Guildford Borough Council election was held on 4 May 2023, to elect all 48 seats to the Guildford Borough Council in Surrey, England as part of the 2023 local elections.
+The results saw the Liberal Democrats take overall control of Guildford Borough Council.

-Boundary Changes
+Boundary changes

-The election will be contested on new ward boundaries, due to a periodic review by the Local Government Boundary Commission for England.
-The council size will remain unchanged at 48 councillors.
+The election was contested on new ward boundaries following a periodic electoral review by the Local Government Boundary Commission for England.
+The council size remained unchanged at 48 councillors.